Security is more than an operation — it’s a mindset.

 For example, in the case that an employee account is compromised, impact is significantly reduced if that person only has access to the two systems that are part of their job function.
 The concept holds true for devices and systems: if a machine only has permission to access two resources required for the software deployed to it, a hacker is greatly limited in the damage they can do should it be taken over.
 And if a vulnerable web service does not have access to a customer database, it cannot leak sensitive customer data when an adversary exploits an injection attack.

-A successful compromise of an organization involves a series of steps, exploiting weaknesses and vulnerabilities at each point, building a chain of attacks to achieve an end goal.
+A successful compromise of an organisation involves a series of steps, exploiting weaknesses and vulnerabilities at each point, building a chain of attacks to achieve an end goal.
 Because access limits how effectively an attacker can build the next link, a least privilege security model is an important way to proactively prepare for risks you can’t anticipate.

 Scale Your Team — Without Hiring

 The demand for security professionals has never been higher, far outstripping supply.
-In recent years, companies across nearly every industry have begun to understand that they face a myriad of security risks from the technology they have deployed in every part of their organization.
+In recent years, companies across nearly every industry have begun to understand that they face a myriad of security risks from the technology they have deployed in every part of their organisation.
 These experts are hard to find, and they’re expensive.
 Consequently, any strategy that relies on hiring people into security jobs to solve problems is likely not going to be successful.

 Instead, security leaders need to magnify the impact of each security person to enable all employees.
 One effective way to do this is finding the security-inclined employees in your company.
 These individuals sit on various teams across the company, but they have security-oriented minds and a knack for poking holes in things.
 Empower these people to share problems, and let them know they have the backing of the security team to drive initiatives home.
-By enabling them to be effective identifiers and mitigators of risk, you will have security representatives across the organization.
+By enabling them to be effective identifiers and mitigators of risk, you will have security representatives across the organisation.

 In addition, to drive understanding across the breadth of your company, implement real and effective training programs that help all employees flex their security muscles and learn how to wear a security hat from time to time.
 Often training done as a compliance requirement is created to check the box.
 Engaging training encourages individuals to consider risks they see and how they manage them.
 Games and competitions can give people a chance to play with security as they get to know it — how many employees can spot the five phishing emails in this list?